-You may apply for a grant of up to \$7,000 per unit for up to four units, with an additional \$7,000 grant for the building envelope and systems.
-New ground-up construction is not permitted with this grant, but you may create new units in an existing building.
-You must provide a minimum 200% match of any grant amount, either through a NeighborWorks loan or other funding.
+You may apply for a grant of up to \$7,000 per unit for up to four units per building, with an additional \$7,000 grant for the building envelope and systems.
+You may apply for projects in multiple buildings, as long as they do not contain more than four rental units per building.
+Owner-occupied properties are eligible as well.
+New ground-up construction is not permitted with this grant, but you may create new units in an existing building if allowed by zoning.

+You must provide a minimum 200% match of any grant amount, either through a NeighborWorks loan or other funding, as well as contingency equal to 10% of the total project budget.
 All funds associated with the project, regardless of source, will be deposited into a construction escrow account and paid out by NeighborWorks directly to contractors, which can include your own employees but not the property owner.

-These payouts will come from your loan or self-financed match amount first, then from your grant.
+These payouts will be in a one-third to two-thirds ratio from your grant and self-financed match, respectively.
 At the completion of the project, any loan funds remaining in escrow will be used as payment towards the principal of your loan, and any grant funds will be returned to the grants pool.
-You're welcome to contribute additional funds to the project outside of your NeighborWorks grant/loan agreement.
+You're welcome to contribute additional funds to the project outside of your NeighborWorks grant/loan agreement, although this must be accounted for as part of the project total.

-136 North Street, Bennington VT 05201 (802) 440-5210 | nwwyt.org | dtraveradolphus@nwwyt.org
+136 North Street, Bennington VT 05201 (802) 440-5210 | nwwvt.org | dtraveradolphus@nwwvt.org